Degrees and Certifications:

-Year at a Glance and Pacing Guides for ELA and social studies have been sent home.
+Year at a Glance and Pacing Guides for ELA and social studies will be sent home.
 These are SUGGESTED GUIDELINES from our county office.
 Each classroom is different, so we may not stay exactly on this schedule week to week, but rest assured that all standards will be taught by the end of third grade!

 CURRENT FLYER: Flyer 27: Money.
 Test on Tuesday, 4/30/19.

 DISTRICT REQUIRED HOMEWORK: Read each night for 20 minutes.
 Reading aloud for a portion of this time is a great way to practice fluency!
 Students may also have homework to practice necessary skills or work on parts of a project.
 MOST PROJECT WORK WILL BE DONE AT SCHOOL.
 Homework will be individualized based on student need.